-Commission for Authorized in Section 427.013, Florida

-the Statutes, the Commission was

-established in 1989 to coordinate

-Transportation

-Disadvantaged transportation services provided to the

-(CTD) transportation disadvantaged,

-replacing the Coordinating Council on

-0 '' the Transportation Disadvantaged.

-Community Formerly referred to as the

-Transportation "coordinated community

-Coordinator transportation provider, the CTC is

-(CTC) recommended by the appropriate

-local planning agency as provided for

-in Section 427.015(1), Florida

-Statutes, and approved by the

-commission, to ensure that

-coordinated transportation services

-are provided to serve the

-transportation disadvantaged

-population in a designated service.

-Competitive Obtaining a transportation operator or

-Procurement other services through a competitive

-process based upon Commission-

-approved procurement guidelines.

-Complaint Written customer concern involving

-' timeliness, vehicle condition, and

-quality of service, behavior of

-personnel, and other operational

-policies.

-J 0 0 .
-0 .
-0 .
-0 .
-0 .
-0 .
-0 .
-0 .
-0
+Commission for the Transportation Disadvantaged (CTD) Authorized in Section 427.013, Florida Statutes, the Commission was established in 1989 to coordinate transportation services provided to the transportation disadvantaged, replacing the Coordinating Council on the Transportation Disadvantaged.
+Community Transportation Coordinator (CTC) Formerly referred to as the "coordinated community transportation provider, the CTC is recommended by the appropriate local planning agency as provided for in Section 427.015(1), Florida Statutes, and approved by the commission, to ensure that coordinated transportation services are provided to serve the transportation disadvantaged population in a designated service.
+Competitive Procurement Obtaining a transportation operator or other services through a competitive process based upon Commissionapproved procurement guidelines.
+Complaint Written customer concern involving timeliness, vehicle condition, and quality of service, behavior of personnel, and other operational policies.